How to Restrict Content in WordPress (Complete Guide)

 click the Update button

-How To Restrict Access To Navigation Menu Items
+How To Restrict Access To WordPress Navigation Menu Items

 If you’re building a membership site, you will want to restrict user access to certain pages on your website.
-In doing so, you might not want to display certain navigation menu items to users who don’t have an active subscription to one of your membership plans.
+In doing so, you might not want to display certain WordPress navigation menus to users who don’t have an active subscription to one of your membership plans.

 To restrict user access to navigation menu items, you’ll need to install a free plugin called Nav Menu Roles: